 Mr. Wegner currently serves St. Paul as the Principal and teacher for 6th grade religion and 7/8th grade science.
-He graduated with a B.A. from Concordia University Wisconsin with a Secondary Education Degree in Broad Field Social Science and Theology.
-He has served in several schools and congregations: teacher and Dean of Chapel at Luther North High School in Chicago, IL, teacher and Athletic Director at St. Andrews Lutheran in Park Ridge, IL, teacher at Our Shepherd Lutheran in Birmingham, MI, teacher at St. John Lutheran in West Bend, WI.
-He graduated from the SLED program (School Leadership Development) within the LCMS to be trained in administration in June of 2015.
+He graduated from Concordia University Wisconsin with a Secondary Education Degree in Broad Field Social Science and Theology.
+He has served in several schools and congregations within in his ministry: Teacher and Dean of Chapel at Luther North High School in Chicago, IL, 5th grade teacher and Athletic Director at St. Andrews Lutheran in Park Ridge, IL, 7th grade teacher at Our Shepherd Lutheran in Birmingham, MI, and 8th grade teacher at St. John Lutheran in West Bend, WI.
+He graduated from the SLED program (School Leadership Development) within the LCMS to be trained in administration in 2015.

 I am glad to be the principal at St. Paul and yet still have the chance each day to teach and be in the classroom.
-I LOVE the opportunity to share God’s word with the students and make it applicable for their daily lives.
+I LOVE the opportunity to share God’s word with our students and make it applicable for their daily lives.
 In science, I have the opportunity for students to explore and appreciate God’s awesome creation!
 My prayer is that each of our students at St. Paul will continually grow in their faith walk with their Lord and Savior each day.
 We at St. Paul are - "Educating for Life and Nurturing Faith for Eternity."
 Come and check us out!